Court Decisions

 The Court found no express or clear and unambiguous words in the contract to demonstrate an intention to exclude general damages for delayed completion.
 Additionally, there had been no evidence of any agreement that damages for delayed completion would not be pursued.
 Accordingly, the owner was awarded general damages.

-This decision serves as a useful reminder to obtain legal advice before finalising contract terms to ensure the agreement reached is properly documented.
+This decision serves as a useful reminder to obtain legal advice before finalising contract terms to ensure the agreement reached is properly documented, particularly where it concerns matters such as a contractors rights to liquidated damages and general damages for delay.

 More Articles